w3f/polkadot-wiki/docs/general/polkadot-vision.md

   allows to build L1 chains designed explicitly around their application and value proposition.
 - **Shared security and financial scalability of L1 chains**.
 Any L1 chain attached to a Polkadot core (and any other L2 solution to scale that L1) will benefit from Polkadot shared security model.
-This means the Polkadot NPoS mechanism will secure L1 and L2 chains without worrying about proof-of-stake.
+This means the Polkadot Nominated-Proof-of-Stake (NPoS) mechanism will secure L1 and L2 chains without them worrying about having enough proof-of-stake.
-- **Secure interoperability.** Any L1 chain attached to a Polkadot core will benefit from Polkadot's native interoperability, and will thus be able to communicate and exchange value and information with other parachains.
+- **Secure interoperability.** Any L1 chain attached to Polkadot will benefit from Polkadot's native interoperability, and will thus be able to communicate and exchange value and information with other parachains.
 - **Truly resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput, and through on-chain treasury funds that can be accessed through governance referendum.
 Those funds guarantee constant sponsorship for events, initiatives,